-15 ideas about what to do with leftover sushi rice, spanning from Japanese appetisers and Italian main dishes to British desserts!
+15 ideas as to what to do with leftover sushi rice, spanning from Japanese appetisers and Italian main dishes to British desserts!

 Rice can cause very bad food poisoning so it should not be left out at room temperature- always store it in an airtight container in the fridge.
 Also, remember not to keep sushi till the next day!